ItsMonarch04/crash-course/docs/LIMITATIONS.md

   mistakes, not to replace the model or a production fault lab.
 The browser bridge is the same deterministic fixture compiled to WASM, not a second kernel implementation.
+- Theater checkpoints and scrub replay cover only the declared finite event horizon and byte caps; they are not an unbounded execution archive.
 - Each simulated run captures a bounded client history (32 operations) so that campaigns stay in the hundreds-of-runs-per-second range.
 Linearizability verdicts are therefore statements about short histories under many seeds, not